frdel/agent-zero/docs/architecture.md

 3. Your desired extension's name has to start with a number to ensure it is executed before or after an already existing extension based on your needs.
 4. Ensure that the extension is compatible with the main system and does not introduce any conflicts or errors.

+> [!NOTE]
-If you believe your custom tool, instrument or extension could bring value to the community, consider contributing it to the main repository by making a pull request.
+> If you believe your custom tool, instrument or extension could bring value to the community, consider contributing
+> it to the main repository by making a pull request.
 This will make it available for others to use and benefit from your work.
-See [Contributing](contribution.md) for more information.
+> See [Contributing](contribution.md) for more information.